 There are three means of resolution of the problem.
 These are:

-If the OS X is denying you to format, erase and repair the Mac hard drive or a volume due to the Couldn’t Unmount Disk’ Error then use Partition Manager Application to format the hard drive with Mac OS X Extended Journaled file system.
-Formatting the hard drive or partition scheme will recreate new HFS file structure on the hard drive, which will be free from cryptic errors.
-Further, the disk manager utility will allow the user to create, resize, add partitions on the hard drive with HFS, FAT or NTFS file systems.
+If the OS X is denying you to format, erase and repair the Mac hard drive or a volume due to the Couldn’t Unmount Disk’ Error then use Stellar Partition Manager to format the hard drive with Mac OS X Extended Journaled file system.
+Formatting the hard drive or partition scheme will recreate a new HFS file structure on the hard drive, which will be free from cryptic errors.
+Further, the Stellar Partition Manager utility will allow the user to create, resize, add partitions on the hard drive with HFS, HFS+, FAT or NTFS file systems.

 This is the most recommended method to repair the error.
 Any OS X boot drive is needed to complete the task.
 But, the important point to remember is that the installer or the recovery drive must reside in the drive, separate from the primary boot disk with the installed OS on it.